A Stable FDTD Method with Embedded Reduced-Order Models: Numerical Examples

 Using the proposed technique, a reduced model was created from the FDTD equations of the fine region~\eqref{eq:sys1a}-\eqref{eq:sys1b}.
 MOR reduced their order from 7,600 to 1,200.
 The CFL limit of the reduced model was extended by 2X, prior to its embedding into the coarse mesh.
 The proposed method was run for $10^6$ time steps.
 The computed magnetic field at the probe, shown in Fig.~\ref{fig:result_stability}, confirms the stability of the proposed method.

-Table~\ref{Cavity_table} gives the CPU time taken by the proposed method, by standard FDTD with an all-coarse mesh, by standard FDTD with an all-fine mesh, and by a subgridding method~\cite{bekmambetova2016dissipative}.
+Table~\ref{Cavity_table} gives the CPU time taken by the proposed method, by standard FDTD (Yee scheme) with an all-coarse mesh, by standard FDTD with an all-fine mesh, by a subgridding method~\cite{bekmambetova2016dissipative} and by a hybrid one-step leapfrog ADI-FDTD subgridding method~\cite{YangADIFDTDsub2D}.
 The proposed method was also tested with MOR enabled but no CFL limit extension, and vice versa.
-All methods were run with a time step at 99\% of their CFL limit which, for the methods with CFL limit extension, corresponds to 1.98\% of the original CFL limit.
+All explicit methods were run at a time step of 99\% of their CFL limit.
+The proposed method and ADI-FDTD subgridding were run at a time step two times larger than the CFL limit of the fine grid.
 In terms of accuracy, all methods are in very good agreement, as shown in Fig.~\ref{fig:Freq_cavity}.
 Since, in this case, the fine region does not contain any complex object, all methods are expected to give comparable accuracy.
-In terms of execution time, the proposed method provides a 7.7X speed-up with respect to a complete refinement of the FDTD mesh, and a 60\% gain versus subgridding.
+In terms of execution time, Table~\ref{Cavity_table} shows that the proposed method provides a 7.7X speed-up with respect to a complete refinement of the FDTD mesh, a 60\% gain versus subgridding, and is about twice faster than the ADI-FDTD subgridding scheme in~\cite{YangADIFDTDsub2D}.
 We can see that both MOR and the extension of the CFL limit of the reduced model contribute to the computational gains of the proposed method.